-The STS consists of separate ‘Activity Management Groups’ (AMGs) which organise competitions in the separate shooting disciplines.
-These are Air, Clay, Fullbore, Gallery Rifle, Pistol and Smallbore.
+The STS consists of separate ‘Association Management Groups’ (AMGs) which organise competitions in the separate shooting disciplines.
+These are Air, Fullbore, Gallery Rifle, Pistol, Field Target and Smallbore.
 The following competitions are run by the Smallbore and Air AMGs:

 Smallbore Team Postal league: Teams of four in divisions of six teams, ten shots per round over ten fortnightly rounds.
 Runs from October to March.
 Open to affiliated clubs only, although team members need not be members of the Association.
 There are usually five divisions.

 Medal & Salvers: This is the name given to the Scottish Smallbore Indoor Championship run by the Smallbore AMG as the main prize is a (real) silver medal, with salvers for the subsidiary prizes.
 It is run in four classes over two stages, both postal, with three cards in each stage.
 There are also competitions for Juniors and Veterans run concurrently.
 The top ten in each class or category go the final stage.
 Each class and category winner receives a silver-plated salver.
 Entry is restricted to STS members.